Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Empirical Evaluation

 \subsection{Experiment Setup}

-\paragraph{Datasets.} Our experiments are conducted using artificial functions from PyMOO~\citep{blank-ieeeaccess20a} and HPO tasks from \yahpo \citep{pfisterer-automl22a}.
-These benchmarks have varying dimensionalities in their configuration spaces.
-From \pymoo, we selected the \texttt{ZDT} tasks \citep{zitzler-ec00a}, except for \texttt{ZDT5}, as it is defined in a discrete bitstring domain rather than a continuous domain, which makes the conversion to an HPO problem more challenging.
-We selected 13 tasks from \texttt{LCBench}~\citep{zimmer-tpami21a} and 13 tasks from \texttt{rbv2\_ranger}, both from the \yahpo, based on the property that different hyperparameters are important for different objective tradeoffs, for details, see Appendix \ref{app:task_selection}.
-Of these, three tasks from each scenario were used for an initial ablation study, and the remaining 20 were used for an unbiased final evaluation.
+\paragraph{Datasets.} We conduct our experiments on synthetic functions from PyMOO~\citep{blank-ieeeaccess20a} and HPO tasks from \yahpo \citep{pfisterer-automl22a}, spanning a range of configuration space dimensionalities.
+From \pymoo, we select the \texttt{ZDT} suite \citep{zitzler-ec00a}, excluding \texttt{ZDT5}, which is defined over a discrete bitstring domain and therefore less amenable to conversion into an HPO problem.
+From \yahpo, we select 13 tasks each from \texttt{LCBench}~\citep{zimmer-tpami21a} and \texttt{rbv2\_ranger}, chosen based on the fact that different hyperparameters matter for different objective trade-offs (see Appendix~\ref{app:task_selection} for details).
+Of these, three tasks per scenario serve as an initial ablation study, with the remaining 20 reserved for the final evaluation to avoid biasing it.

-\paragraph{Baselines.} The ParEGO implementation in the HPO framework SMAC3 \citep{lindauer-jmlr22a} without our HPI modifications serves as our primary baseline.
-A random forest is used as a surrogate model and the acquisition function is expected improvement which showed strong baseline performance in prior HPO benchmark studies~\citep{eggensperger-neuripsdbt21a}.
-The surrogate model is retrained after two new configurations have been evaluated (instead of every configuration due to computational constraints), and the weights are updated every ten iterations ($u = 10$).
-Moreover, the random chance $r$ to evaluate a random configuration is set to $10\%$.
-Finally, the first configuration is always the default configuration.
-Our HPI-ParEGO variant uses the same settings to eliminate confounding factors.
-In addition, we include common MOO algorithms in the comparison: Multi-objective TPE \citep{ozaki-gecco20a} and NSGA-II \citep{deb-tec02a}, both implemented in Optuna \citep{akiba-kdd19a}, as well as DE from Nevergrad \citep{rapin-nevergrad18a}.
+\paragraph{Baselines.} Our primary baseline is the ParEGO implementation in the HPO framework SMAC3 \citep{lindauer-jmlr22a}, without our HPI modifications.
+It uses a random forest as the surrogate model and expected improvement as the acquisition function, a combination that has shown strong performance in prior HPO benchmark studies~\citep{eggensperger-neuripsdbt21a}.
+The acquisition function is optimized by sorted random search.
+The surrogate model is retrained every two evaluations, scalarization weights are updated every ten iterations ($u = 10$), and a random configuration is evaluated with a random chance $r=10\%$.
+The default configuration of the given configuration space is always evaluated first.
+We additionally compare against several established MOO algorithms: multi-objective TPE \citep{ozaki-gecco20a} and NSGA-II \citep{deb-tec02a}, both implemented in Optuna \citep{akiba-kdd19a}, as well as DE from Nevergrad \citep{rapin-nevergrad18a}.